MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/pullClient.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: This article is an overview of the information available for setting up the DSC pull client. ms.date: 06/12/2017
 title: Setting up a DSC pull client
-description: This article is an overview of the information available for setting up the DSC pull client.
 ---
 # Setting up a DSC pull client